 The long-term process of negotiation and manual trading, aka direct media buying and selling, requires maximum human effort without a guarantee of the highest cost-efficiency.

-The key players in programmatic buying, and programmatic advertising processes ensure that effective media buying and selling for all parties are Demand-Side Platforms (DSPs) and Supply Side Platform (SSPs).
+The key players in programmatic marketing and programmatic media buying processes ensure that effective media buying and selling for all parties are Demand-Side Platforms (DSPs) and Supply Side Platform (SSPs).

 Programmatic advertising spend will rise to $96.59 billion in the U.S

 According to top digital marketing research from eMarketer, programmatic ads, namely programmatic digital display spend, will reach $96.59 billion by the end of 2022 (only in the US).

 Despite the COVID-19 implications, advertisers didn’t stop investing in ads, they simply redistributed their budgets towards those channels where the traffic grew (so spending on programmatic buying increased).
 Programmatic buying is expected to keep growing in 2022-2024.

 With empty streets, digital marketing with out-of-home billboards lost its relevance while online broadcasting and online gaming only boosted.

 Much of the successes in advertising during and even after the COVID-19 days would not have been achieved using manual advertising techniques.
 The use of programmatic advertising helped to sustain lead generation and increase conversion rate.